A quest for the Self

 —Bhagavan Sri Ramana Maharshi

 I HAVEN’T SLEPT A WINK.
 My body is weeping sweat and the pain in my gut has had me writhing on the bed all night, culminating in an acute upset stomach.
-I feel terrible.
-Once more, day breaks.
-The sounds of India seep into my consciousness as I lie in my alien room—strange noises fill the air but not so much the coughing of heating pipes, rather booming Indian television and the strains of toilet flushes.
+I feel absolutely terrible.
+Once more, day breaks along the horizon and the sounds of India seep into my consciousness as I lie in my alien room—strange noises fill the air but not so much the coughing of heating pipes, rather booming Indian television and the strains of toilet flushes.

-The taxi arrives first thing in the morning to take me to Mumbai’s Santa Cruz domestic airport.
-I have booked a ticket with Jet Airways, India’s first commerical airline, to take me to Chennai.
+The taxi arrives just after breakfast to take me to Mumbai’s Santa Cruz domestic airport.
+I have booked a ticket with Jet Airways, India’s first commercial airline, to take me to Chennai on the east coast.
 I am told the journey to the airport should take about an hour by cab but the driver thinks he is Stirling Moss; the road ahead subsequently turns into a racetrack—buses, rickshaws and fellow members of the human race all serving as chicanes, which he swerves around with terrifying speed.

 My fear of flying also rears its ugly head once more, augmented by my weary aching body.
-I am thrown around the back seat of the taxi not daring to look through the windscreen; it never ceases to amaze me how Indians are unafraid of passing traffic and can walk nonchalantly within millimetres of moving vehicles.
+I am thrown around the back seat not daring to look through the windscreen; it never ceases to amaze me how Indians are unafraid of passing traffic and can walk nonchalantly within millimetres of wandering livestock and moving automobiles.

 We arrive at the airport within half an hour.
-“You drive very fast,” I say ironically.
+‘You drive very fast,’ I say ironically.
 But the subtlety is wasted and he turns around and beams delightedly.
 Indeed his pride is such that he demands a significant tip for getting me here so quickly.
 What with my overcompensating for delays, I am hours too early.
-I go through the laborious bureaucratic checks and rechecks of check-in.
+I go through the bureaucratic checks and rechecks of check-in.
 Then I am told that I can catch the earlier flight to Chennai if I want.
 Ah ha!
 This is God telling me something, I think.
 Fear of flying … arrive too early at airport … offered different plane … what else can it mean except that I am being saved, obviously, from disaster on the original plane.
-“Yes, great,” I say, “I’ll take it.”
+‘Yes, great,’ I say, ‘I’ll take it.’

 Santa Cruz is a busy domestic airport and there are scores of people milling around awaiting flights.
-I walk around looking for a vacant seat—again, the usual sea of staring faces.
+I walk around looking for a vacant seat—again, the usual sea of staring faces wondering why a Western woman is travelling on her own.
 Until now it hasn’t bothered me too much, I have simply looked away.
 Now I am feeling at a low ebb, the penetrating eyes start to distress me deeply.
 I start to imagine what it must be like to be famous, to be constantly the centre of attention.
 I think, in the grand scheme of things, I am glad to be a nobody.

 Flying in India is the subject of many jokes—everything on an aeroplane is held together with elastic bands and Elastoplast, they say.
 Now I am sitting in one, the joke is not quite so funny.
 But it’s OK.
 I’m in God’s hands.
 All is well.
 The engine starts up and we taxi to the main runway which, like the streets of Mumbai, appears to be strewn with potholes.
 But it’s OK.
 I’m in God’s hands.
 All is well.
 The plane pauses, waiting for its slot.
 Then the engines fire up and we’re off.
 My heart kicks into overdrive.
 We are hurtling faster and faster along the runway, gathering up speed, ready to reach into the sky …

 Suddenly, the plane brakes violently.
 I am thrown forward in my seat.
-My head whips down nearly bashing the seat in front of me.
+My head whips down nearly slamming into the seat in front of me.
 I throw my hands out to restrain myself.
 Jesus holy Christ.

 THIS IS IT.